 Well, I’ve done some research on this and as it turns out wax begonia requires more sun than shade.
-However, this may vary depending on specific variety types.
+However, this may vary depending on specific begonia types.

 For example, bronze-colored leaves begonia are the most sun-tolerant of all.
 While tuberous begonias prefer more shade and less heat, so you’ll often see them on display in late summer.

-They are easy to grow and take care of both indoor and outdoor.
+Some of the popular varieties include; Prelude white, Monza, Emperor Red, Senator Red, Party Pink, and Barbara Rogers.
+They are easy to grow and take care of - both indoor and outdoor.

-In this article, I’m going to discuss wax begonia care tips that will help you in maintaining a healthy begonia plant for a colorful garden.
+In this article, I’m going to discuss wax begonia plant including care tips that will help you in maintaining a healthy begonia plant for a colorful garden.

 Put your plants on a regular watering schedule (once or twice a week) depending on the prevailing weather conditions to keep the soil slightly moist, but not wet or soggy.